 \section{Approach}

-The goal of \docppt is to generate a slide deck from a multimodal document with text and figures.\footnote{In this work, figures include images, graphs, charts, and tables.} As shown in Fig.~\ref{fig:concept}, the task involves ``reading'' a document (i.e., encoding sentences and images) and summarizing it, paraphrasing the summarized sentences into a concise format suitable for slide presentation, and placing the chosen text and figures to appropriate locations in the output slides.
+The goal of \docppt is to generate a slide deck from a multimodal document with text and figures.\footnote{In this work, figures include images, graphs, charts, and tables.} As shown in Fig.~\ref{fig:concept}, the task involves ``reading'' a documen and summarizing it, paraphrasing the summarized sentences into a concise format suitable for slide presentation, and placing the chosen text and figures to appropriate locations in the output slides.

-\paragraph{Overview} Given the multi-objective nature of the task, we design our network with modularized components that are jointly trained in an end-to-end fashion.
-Fig.~\ref{fig:overall} shows an overview of our network that includes these modules: \setlist{nolistsep} \begin{itemize}[noitemsep] \item A \textbf{Document Reader (DR)} encodes sentences and figures in a document. \item A \textbf{Progress Tracker (PT)} maintains pointers to the input (i.e., which section is currently being processed) and the output (i.e., which slide is currently being generated) and determines when to proceed to the next section/slide based on the progress so far. \item An \textbf{Object Placer (OP)} decides which object from the current section (sentence or figure) to put on the current slide.
-It also predicts the location and the size of each object to be placed on the slide. \item A \textbf{Paraphraser (PAR)} takes the selected sentence and rewrites it in a concise form before putting it on a slide. \end{itemize}
+\paragraph{Overview.} Given the multi-objective nature of the task, we design our network with modularized components that are jointly trained in an end-to-end fashion.
+Fig.~\ref{fig:overall} shows an overview of our network that includes these modules: \setlist{nolistsep} \begin{itemize}[noitemsep] \item A \textbf{Document Reader (DR)} encodes sentences and figures in a document; \item A \textbf{Progress Tracker (PT)} maintains pointers to the input (i.e., which section is currently being processed) and the output (i.e., which slide is currently being generated) and determines when to proceed to the next section/slide based on the progress so far; \item An \textbf{Object Placer (OP)} decides which object from the current section (sentence or figure) to put on the current slide.
+It also predicts the location and the size of each object to be placed on the slide; \item A \textbf{Paraphraser (PAR)} takes the selected sentence and rewrites it in a concise form before putting it on a slide. \end{itemize}